lokisho/cash-register/README.md

-## CASH REGISTER & PAIRS FOUND EXCERCISE
+## CASH REGISTER & PAIRS FOUND EXCERSISES.
 ### CASH REGISTER
 #### USAGE
 - require the index.js from the path the project is located.